COLORADO FISHING REPORT

 Need a South Platte River map?

-Muddy creek is flowing at 110 cfs and is fishing well........if you can take the mosquitoes and Deer Flies.
+Muddy creek is flowing at 70 cfs and is fishing fair........It's worth a try if you can take the mosquitoes and Deer Flies.

 Have a look at the reservoir releases before heading to the Muddy, or any tailwater for that matter.
 It might make or break your day.
 Here's a must have link to the state's Colorado Streamflow page.

 Spinney Mountain Reservoir is now open and ready for business.
-The giant lake Midges and the Callibaetis Mayfly are hatching in good numbers.
-The fishing has been excellent some days.
-Now is the time to hit Spinney if you're a fan of stillwater fishing
+The Callibaetis Mayfly is still hatching most days.
+The fishing has been fair to good.

 We'll make it easy.
 Click here to order a selection of killer flies that work on most still waters, but specifically on Spinney Mountain Reservoir.

-Flow bumped up yesterday from 280 CFS to 438 cfs.
-The fish should be adjusted to this flow by now, but definitely by Friday.
-Make sure you bring enough weight and plenty of Pheasant Tails, Yellow Sallie nymphs, gray or olive RS-2's and Caddis Larvae.
+The current flow is 241 CFS.
+The flow has been at this level for about 5 days and the fish are well adjusted to this level.
+Best flies have been Pheasant Tails, Yellow Sallie nymphs, gray or olive RS-2's and Caddis Larvae.
 Fishing isn't off the hook but it is worth the mile (plus) walk into the river from the parking lot.

 Whether you prefer the 12 oz., or you are all in for the "40," this creek is always flowing cold and foamy.
 Use limes and salt as needed.
 Longnecks are the preferred choice, but almost any variety will catch you a buzz.